wherobots/havasu/spec.md

 | **`geometry`**     | geometry shape            | Conforming to the [OGC Simple Features for SQL specification](https://www.ogc.org/standard/sfs/) |
 | **`raster`**       | raster as matrices of pixels with geo-referencing metadata | The data model of rasters were introduced in section [Raster data model](#raster-data-model) |

+`geometry` fields in Havasu data files can have various physical types and encodings.
+The physical type and encoding of a `geometry` field is defined by the `havasu.geometry-encoding` property in the JSON representation of the field.
+Please refer to [JSON serialization](#json-serialization) for the JSON representation of Havasu schemas.

 ### Data models

 #### Geometry data model